-- 1 PA to respond if required by state law, has reason to believe is not - 2 groundless and, if proven true, would indicate more than a minor - 3 infraction; and - 4 22.
-"State" means any state, commonwealth, district, or - 5 | territory of the United States. - 6 SECTION 3.
-NEW LAW A new section of law to be codified - 7 | in the Oklahoma Statutes as Section 545.3 of Title 59, unless there - 8 is created a duplication in numbering, reads as follows: - A. To participate in the Compact, a participating state shall: - 10 1.
-License PAs;
+1 21.
+"Significant investigative information" means investigative 2 information that a licensing board, after an inquiry or 3 investigation that includes notification and an opportunity for the 4 PA to respond if required by state law, has reason to believe is not 5 groundless, and if proven true, would indicate more than a minor 6 infraction; and

+- 22. "State" means any state, commonwealth, district, or territory of the United States. - SECTION 3.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 545.3 of Title 59, unless there is created a duplication in numbering, reads as follows: - A. To participate in this Compact, a participating state shall: - 1.
+License PAs; - 2.
+Participate in the Compact Commission's data system; - 3.
+Have a mechanism in place for receiving and investigating complaints against licensees and license applicants; - 4.
+Notify the Commission, in compliance with the terms of this Compact and Commission rules, of any adverse action against a licensee or license applicant and the existence of significant investigative information regarding a licensee or license applicant; - 5.
+Fully implement a criminal background check requirement within a time frame established by Commission rule, by its licensing board receiving the results of a criminal background check, and

-- 7. Utilize passage of a recognized national exam such as the NCCPA PANCE as a requirement for PA licensure; and - 8.
-Grant the Compact privilege to a holder of a qualifying license in a participating state. - B. Nothing in the Compact prohibits a participating state from charging a fee for granting the Compact privilege. - SECTION 4.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 545.4 of Title 59, unless there is created a duplication in numbering, reads as follows: - A. To exercise the Compact privilege, a licensee shall: - 1.
-Have graduated from a PA program accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc., or other programs authorized by Commission rule; - 2.
-Hold current NCCPA certification; - 3.
+- 1 reporting to the Commission whether the license applicant has been 2 granted a license; - 6.
+Comply with the rules of the Compact Commission; - 7.
+Utilize passage of a recognized national exam such as the NCCPA PANCE as a requirement for PA licensure; and - 8.
+Grant the compact privilege to a holder of a qualifying license in a participating state. - B. Nothing in this Compact prohibits a participating state from charging a fee for granting the compact privilege. - SECTION 4.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 545.4 of Title 59, unless there is created a duplication in numbering, reads as follows: - 13 A. To exercise the compact privilege, a licensee shall: - 1.
+Have graduated from a PA program accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc., or other programs authorized by Commission rule; - Hold current NCCPA certification; - 3.
 Have no felony or misdemeanor conviction; - 4.
 Have never had a controlled substance license, permit, or registration suspended or revoked by a state or by the United States